-One of the first things Simon taught me were the standard hand signals.
+One of the first things Simon taught me was the standard hand signals.
 Since snowmobilers normally travel in groups, it’s really helpful to understand how many are in the group following each other and what the end of the group is.
 This tends to keep the trails safer.
-To communicate this, the first person who passes you will hold up fingers for how many people are still coming behind him/her.
+To communicate this, the first person who passes you will hold up their fingers for how many people are still coming behind him/her.
 That way you have an idea of the oncoming traffic.
 Then the last person in the group will hold up a fist when they pass indicating they are the last person.
 At first, I was surprised that hand signals were necessary, but it turned out to be really very useful.

-You Don’t Need to Invest in Gear
+You Don’t Need to Invest in Snowmobiling Gear

-Snowmobiling can be an expensive sport since you need high quality warm gear.
-However, you don’t have to run out and invest in arctic gear immediately when you first start snowmobiling – instead you can rent it!
+Snowmobiling can be an expensive sport since you need high-quality warm gear.
+However, you don’t have to run out and invest in arctic gear immediately when you first start snowmobiling – instead, you can rent it!
 I not only rented a snow mobile, but also all of the gear I needed right down to my balaclava and boots!
 This was super as I never would have been able to afford the super warm mittens or bibs, and this is something you don’t want to cut corners on!

 Snowmobiling is More Fun When you Have Lots of Snow

 This may seem like common sense, but when I woke up the 2nd day to 7 inches of new powder, I didn’t know what to think.
 As I took off following Simon after breakfast, I quickly learned that fresh powder = more fun!
-This pretty much holds true for all winter sports – right? !
+This pretty much holds true for all winter sports – right?!
 I felt like the fresh powder made it even easier to turn and handle curves.
 Plus – it’s just darn prettier too!

 Having a Guide Allows You to Enjoy it More

-As I kept Simon in my sights, I thought about how nice it was to simply follow him for 2 days and not have to worry about maps or reading signs, etc. Since he was a local, he knew all of the trails so well and didn’t slow down once!
+As I kept Simon in my sights, I thought about how nice it was to simply follow him for 2 days and not have to worry about maps, reading signs, etc. Since he was a local, he knew all of the trails so well and didn’t slow down once!
 Simon was also there to answer questions, take pictures, and teach me more about the snowmobiling culture and etiquette.